tijldeneut/Security/README.md

 * DumpSomeHashes: Two scripts to demonstrate how Windows retrieves hashes from the registry, also works on Windows 10 >v1607 (AES Encryption)
 * IPMI-Scan-Hashes.py: Multi-threaded and automated scanner for finding IPMI systems on a subnet and dumping hashes unauthenticated
 * CVE-2020-0688-Photubias.py: Native scanner and exploit (no extra's required) for MS Exchange Server Authenticated RCE/LPE (as System)
+* CVE-2020-12720.py: Native exploit script for vBulletin v5.6.1 (might also work on older versions of v5) for Admin Account takeover using SQLi plus authenticated RCE